Shtreel/Shtreel/HUG.md

 - Always try something before deciding whether you like it or not

 ## Tech Knowledge
 I love working with tech, whether it be hardware, software or both.
 I find pleasure in discovering something new about tech.
-I find it very satisfying when developing software or making hardware that accomplishes a real world problem.
-I receive a lot of pleasure by making something from scatch and giving it to someone important to me to see their happiness.
+I find it very satisfying when developing software or making hardware that solves a real world problem.
+I receive a lot of pleasure by making something from scatch and giving it to someone important to me to see their reactions.

 Here's a list of some of the tech I've used: